Sub-Riemannian interpolation inequalities: Introduction

 \subsection{Afterwords}

 In this work we focused in laying the groundwork for interpolation inequalities in sub-Riemannian geometry.
-It remains to understand which is the correct class of \emph{models} whose distortion coefficients constitute the reference spaces, playing the role of Riemannian space forms in Riemannian geometry.
+It remains to understand which is the correct class of models whose distortion coefficients are the reference ones, playing the role of Riemannian space forms in Riemannian geometry.
 This will be the object of a subsequent work.
 We anticipate here that the natural reference spaces \emph{do not belong} to the category of sub-Riemannian structures.
-In the spirit of \cite{BR-comparison}, the unifying framework that we propose is the one of optimal control problems.
-This setting is sufficiently large to include infinitesimal models for all of the three great classes of geometries: Riemannian, sub-Riemannian, Finslerian, providing the first step of the ``great unification'' auspicated in \cite[Sec.\ 9]{Villani-Bourbaki}.
+The unifying framework that we propose is the one of optimal control problems.
+This class of variational problems is large enough to include infinitesimal models for all of the three great classes of geometries: Riemannian, sub-Riemannian, Finslerian, providing the first step of the ``great unification'' auspicated in \cite[Sec.\ 9]{Villani-Bourbaki}.
+In the spirit of \cite{BR-comparison}, linear-quadratic optimal control problems play the role of constant curvature spaces.

-Another challenging problem is understand how to include abnormal minimizers in this picture.
+Another challenging problem is to understand how to include abnormal minimizers in this picture.
 Abnormal geodesics, as \cite{BKS-geomcorank1} suggests for the case of corank $1$ Carnot groups, are not \emph{a priori} an obstacle to interpolation inequalities.
 These remarkable results are the consequence of the special structure of corank $1$ Carnot groups, which are the metric product of an (ideal) contact Carnot group and a suitable copy of a flat $\R^n$.
 In general, an organic theory of transport and Jacobi fields along abnormal geodesics is still lacking.
 In this paper, we discuss some aspects of the non-ideal case and some open problems in Section~\ref{s:regopt}.